openrndr/orx/orx-fx/README.md

  - `BoxBlur`, a simple but fast box blur
  - `GaussianBlur`, a slow but precise Gaussian blur
  - `HashBlur`, a noisy blur effect
+ - `ZoomBlur`, a directional blur with a zooming effect

 ### Color
  - `ChromaticAberration`, a chromatic aberration effect based on RGB color separation